Oriental hornet: Diet

 Oriental hornets capture other insects such as grasshoppers, flies, honey bees, and vespids with which they feed the colony's brood.
 They will also collect other animal proteins for their young such as pieces of fresh or spoiled meat and fish.
 The adults eat carbohydrates such as nectar, honeydew, and fruits.

 Conflict with bees

 The best place for hornets to find a combination of animal proteins (bees or larvae) and carbohydrates (honey) are bee hives.
 Oriental hornets have been known to cause serious damage to bee colonies.
 They are the primary pest that attacks honey bee colonies in many countries.
-In defense, Japanese honey bees have been shown to kill predatory hornets by surrounding them by forming a tight ball in which the temperature rises to lethal levels.
-Cyprus honey bees (Apis mellifera cypria) have developed a slightly different method for killing their major predator.
-They form a tight, smothering ball around the attacking hornet and kill it by asphyxiation.

 Sting

 Antibacterial effect of venom

 The venom of V. orientalis was tested on Gram-positive bacteria, Staphylococcus aureus and Bacillus subtilis, and Gram-negative bacteria, Escherichia coli and Klebsiella pneumoniae.

 Venom extract was shown to be effective in inhibiting the growth of Gram-positive bacteria.
 The venom is therefore regarded as a potential therapeutic agent.